unitvectorj/path-of-clarity-game/README.md

 #### Usage:

-- In terminal, navigate to the `clarity/` directory and enter `java clarity` to run the game.
+- In terminal, navigate to the `clarity/` directory and enter `java Clarity` to run the game.

 - Requires: JDK 10 or later